Getting started with small (counter-top) wine coolers

 Not everybody needs to store hundreds of bottles of wine at a time.
 For many wine lovers, all they need is to have a few bottles on hand at the proper serving temperature, plus maybe one or two that they are saving for a special occasion.
 For these wine drinkers, as well as those who simply don’t have the space in their home, there are a variety of options available for small wine coolers.

-Sometimes called counter-top wine chillers, these products generally store between six and 27 bottles.
+Sometimes called countertop wine chillers, these products generally store between six and 27 bottles.
 A very common product in this class is the 12-bottle wine cooler.
 Not everybody’s wine collection is an investment portfolio, and for those who don’t have long term storage needs, these units are great.

 Most wine produced is not meant to be aged, and should be drunk within a few years of bottling.
 After this time, wines can start to take on overripe qualities, and lose their character and complexity.
 These are the wines that most wine drinkers buy and consume.
-For those whose storage needs doesn’t go much beyond their weekly rotation of wines, and perhaps an occasional dinner party or barbeque, small wine coolers can be the perfect balance.
+For those whose storage needs doesn't go much beyond their weekly rotation of wines, and perhaps an occasional dinner party or barbecue, small wine coolers can be the perfect balance.

 While they tend to be more affordable than larger wine cabinets, small chillers still represent an investment in the enjoyment and protection of your wine.
 The selection can seem overwhelming, and though they're small, there is still a lot to consider when shopping for a small cooler.
 Start with this guide, and you'll find the perfect model for your needs in no time.